saman65/recruiting-test/README.md

 ##Functions:

-There are two functions being used, which we can document:
+There are two functions being used, which we can discussed:

 getPunkAPIInfo($beername) - This function is used to retrieve information from the Punk API based on the provided beer name.